validatedpatterns/docs/content/patterns/industrial-edge/demo-script.md

 ## Summary

-In this demo we: , we show you how to get started with the Industrial Edge Validated Pattern.
-In
+In this demo we show you how to get started with the Industrial Edge Validated Pattern.
+More specifically, we:

 * Show you how to get started with the Industrial Edge Pattern
 * Make configuration changes with GitOps